-- At first it will form whipped cream, then as you keep shaking it will get thicker – like whipped butter.
+- At first it will form whipped cream, then as you keep shaking it will get thicker.

 - Soon you will start to hear liquid – that’s the buttermilk coming out.

-- Drain away the buttermilk, remove the marbles, then add ice cold water to the bottle.
-Grind in a little salt (if using).
+- Drain away the buttermilk, then add salt and ice cold water to the bottle.
 Close the lid, shake a few times, and drain again.